Code-Institute-Submissions/milestone-project-01/TESTING.md

 - Click the email address to open a new window to send an email
 - Click on the featured phone number in a mobile screen to call through to the number
 - Click on the word 'Instagram' to open a new window with The Studes Instagram stories
-- Check that the background image turns into a solid pink background in a mobile screen
+- Check that the background image turns into a solid pink background on a mobile screen

+## Further testing:

+1. Asked fellow students to look at the site and report any issues they encountered.
+Issues spotted include:
+- Difficulty reading forms as white text was used against coloured backgrounds.
+This has been adjusted to black text to aid accessibility.
+- Noticed squashed text in mobile screens
+2. Asked friends and family to test the site for ease of use
+3. The website has been viewed on different browsers, no issues were found